The majority of affordable rental housing in the United States can be found in modest apartment buildings in every city and suburb.

-For more information about preserving naturally affordable housing, please visit the NOAH Impact Fund website.
+For more information, please visit the NOAH Impact Fund website.